-- Intel® I210 PCI Express Gigabit Ethernet controller - Intel® I218 with iAMT9.5 Gigabit Ethernet Phy
+- Intel® I210 PCI Express Gigabit Ethernet controller - Intel® I217LM with iAMT9.0 Gigabit Ethernet Phy (HM103-OM87) - Intel® I217LM Gigabit Ethernet Phy (HM103-HM86)

-The LAN ports allow the system board to connect to a local area network by means of a network hub.
+The two LAN ports allow the system board to connect to a local area network by means of a network hub.

-Configure the onboard LAN in the Chipset menu ("PCH-IO Configuration" submenu) of the BIOS.
-Refer to chapter 3 for more information.
+Configure the onboard LAN ports in the Chipset menu ("PCH-IO Configuration" submenu) of the BIOS.
+Refer to the chapter 3 for more information.